 View this post on Instagram

-Combining a famous alum and a current student makes this video feel natural and engaging rather than overly promotional, making it a more valuable marketing tool for Baylor’s athletics program.
+Combining a famous alum and a student makes this video feel natural and engaging rather than overly promotional, making it a more valuable marketing tool for Baylor’s athletics program.

-3. UC San Diego
+13. UC San Diego

 Sure, user-generated content is seen as trustworthy and credible.
 But that’s not the only marketing benefit it provides.
 On a practical level, it also allows marketers to share content they’d otherwise have missed out on, which is particularly helpful when covering timely events.